 Roast the eggplants over open flames on the stovetop or on the grill until all sides are completely blackened, and the center begins to soften about 15-20 minutes.

-Alternatively, they can be broiled or roasted in a high-temperature oven though they will not have the smokey flavor that is typically associated with this dish.
-Be sure to poke the eggplants with a fork so that the steam has a way to exit and prevent the from bursting.
+Alternatively, they can be broiled or roasted in a high-temperature oven, though they will not have the smokey flavor that is typically associated with this dish.
+Be sure to poke the eggplants with a fork so that the steam has a way to exit and prevent them from bursting.

 Once cooled to room temperature, remove the charred skin and roughly chop the eggplants.
 Set aside.

-Add the chopped eggplants and tomatoes, stir and cover and cook for 15-20 minutes over low heat.
+Add the chopped eggplants and tomatoes, stir, cover, and cook for 15-20 minutes over low heat.

 Using a spoon, pull back some of the eggplants to make space to crack an egg in.
 Continue until all the eggs have been cracked into the pan.

 Cover and cook for about 5 minutes over low heat.
 The eggs should be cooked, but somewhat soft and runny.